Code-Institute-Submissions/mendesfsweden-MilestoneProject2_ReSUb/README.md

     -   #### User Goals

-        1. As a User, i want to easily understand the goal of the game.
+        1. As a User, I want to easily understand the goal of the game.
-        2. As a User, i want to easily understand how to start the game.
+        2. As a User, I want to easily understand how to start the game.
-        3. As a User, i want to be able to restart the game at any giver moment.
+        3. As a User, I want to be able to restart the game at any giver moment.
-        4. As a User, i want to have access to the time i have left to complete the game.
+        4. As a User, I want to have access to the time i have left to complete the game.
-        5. As a User, i want to have access to my score.
+        5. As a User, I want to have access to my score.
-        6. As a User, i want to be able to mute/unmute the sound in the game.
+        6. As a User, I want to be able to mute/unmute the sound in the game.

 -   ### Design
     -   #### Colour Scheme